zarr-conventions/zarr-conventions-spec/README.md

 #### Domain-Agnostic Convention Objects

 Conventions that define a domain-agnostic object (such as `multiscales`) MAY use an unprefixed name for that object.
 Properties within such objects follow the convention's internal naming scheme.
+Those conventions MUST let additional properties be added by other conventions to support composability.

 #### Composability